 Contact period per week Credits

 1 Lecture period 1

 1 Tutorial period 1

-2 Practical periods 1
+1 Practical periods (Lab / Project etc.,) 0.5

-(Lab/ Seminar/ Project work, etc) ,

-4.3 In each semester, the curriculum will normally have a blend of theory courses not exceeding6 and practical courses not exceeding 4.

-4.4 For the award of the degree, a student has to earn a minimum number of credits as specified in the curriculum of the relevant programme which is in the range of 160 to 170 credits.
+- 4.3 In each semester the curriculum will normally have a blend of theory courses not exceeding 6 and practical courses not exceeding 4. - 4.4 For the award of the degree, a student has to earn a minimum number of credits as Specified in the curriculum.